top of page

 Okay, so the clay blood vessels in my last post are my personal favorite, but this model is a fun one too and a perfect addition to your nervous system unit.
 The neuron is the coolest looking of all the cell types, as students will see once they create their own clay neurons.

-As I have stated before, most students enjoy touching clay.
-It is kind of therapeutic in a way to feel it’s texture in your hands and to shape it.
-And your kinesthetic and visual learners will be actively drawn to this method of learning.
+As I have stated before, most students enjoy using clay.
+It is kind of therapeutic in a way to feel its texture in your hands and to shape it, and your kinesthetic and visual learners will be actively drawn to this method of learning.

-Besides that, many students love it when teachers introduce art into their core content classes, and making these models falls into the art category, as students will get to choose their own colors and shape their slightly different than their classmates.
-At the end, it is fun for students to see how all the different neuron models turned out.
+Besides that, most students like when art is incorporated into their core content classes, and making these models does fall into the art category, as students will get to choose their own colors and shape their slightly different than their classmates.
+At the end, it is fun for students (and you, the teacher!) to see how the different neuron models turn out.

-And in the end, if students do not want to take them home, you can get some string and attach them to the ceiling for a cool hanging display to make your classroom more cozy.
-Okay, so I think I have done my best to persuade you to try this out with your students, now let’s get to how to build it.
+After the lesson, if students don't want to take them home, you can get some string and attach them to the ceiling for a cool hanging display to make your classroom more cozy.
+Okay, so I think I have done my best to persuade you to try this out with your students :).
+Now let’s get to how to build it.

 What you will need to do first:

-You will need to have clay on hand for the four parts to the neuron model:
+You will need to have clay on hand for the five parts to this neuron model:

 1. Cell body (also called a soma)